YasserHamek/KanbanFront/README.md

-# KanbanBoard
+# Kanban Front

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.
+The application is deployed with heroku at : https://kanaban-front-angular.herokuapp.com/ (the page may take some time to charge)

-## Development server
+**To run the application locally :**

-​				Back End :
+​			   Back-End :

-- Run the database script `S1/TAA - Spring Boot - JPA - Hibernate - Techniques Avancées Architectures Logicielles -/TP3 - Part3/hsqldb/hsqldb/run_server.sh`
+- Run the database script `/hsqldb/run_server.sh`

-- `Run AS -> Java Application` the class `S1/TAA - Spring Boot - JPA - Hibernate - Techniques Avancées Architectures Logicielles -/TP3 - Part3/src/main/java/app/Application` on Eclipse.
+- `Run AS -> Java Application` the class `/app/Application` on Eclipse.

   ​		Front-End :

 - Run `npm install`

 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.

 ## Code scaffolding